Medicine I Core Clerkship

 Role of the Intern

-Interns play an important teaching role in the following areas: They assist with teaching students how to write orders, do certain procedures, arrange testings and consults, and find and interpret lab and study results.
+Interns play an important teaching role in the following areas: They assist with teaching students how to write orders, arrange testings and consults, and find and interpret lab and study results.
 They discuss on a daily basis management issues relating to jointly managed patients.
 They read, correct, and countersign students' daily progress notes.
 And they contribute to case-related teaching that occurs on work rounds, Attending rounds, etc.